We Were Wrong

 Soon after our arrival in Coron Town, on Busuanga Island in the north of Palawan in the Philippines, we looked for flights to somewhere else.

 We thought there weren’t enough things to do in Coron to fill nine days with adventure.
-People just dove and did lousy group boat tours.
+It seemed people just dove and did lousy group boat tours.
 The town was noisy and the island was tiny.

 We were wrong.